Ross65536/adc-middleware/README.md

 3. POST /repertoire
 4. POST /rearrangement

-For endpoints 3. and 4. the backend must be able to accept a string body (that can be discarded).
+For endpoints 3. and 4. the backend can discard the other query fields **except** the `"facets"` field which must be processed and returned correctly.

 The following public endpoints are not mandatory and access to them can be disabled in the middleware: